 The challenges, rising costs of care and effects of sleep related issues on the elderly, motivates the need for a system that can assist medical practitioners and caregivers in residential-care in monitoring patients more efficiently.
 The Internet of Things (IoT) technology enables and facilitates remote monitoring of patients who don’t have ready access to effective health monitoring.
 Likewise, it also helps thoroughly reduce costs and promote health by increasing the availability and quality of care.
 The IoT is a network of smart devices and other objects, integrated with electronics, software, sensors, and network connectivity that allows these objects to obtain and exchange data [13, 14, 15].
-There are several methods for sleep posture classification, including -means clustering [5], artificial neural network [6], dual tree [7], empirical mode decomposition (EMD) [8], and support vector machine (SVM) [9].
+There are several methods for sleep posture classification, including -means clustering [5a], artificial neural network [6a], dual tree [7a], empirical mode decomposition (EMD) [8a], and support vector machine (SVM) [9a].
 However, these traditional methods which require substantial manual features extracted from the preprocessed signals, which are prone to local optimization.
+Recently, researchers proposed a deep learning model named CNN, redcues the complexity of the network and number of weights because of its shared-weight network structure when compared with the traditional methods, The CNN is widely used in the field of object recognition [10a] and image segmentation [11a].
+For a better sleep stage classification performance, we presented a new method, in which CNN architecture is combined with fine-grained segments.

 We propose an autonomous system that is capable of monitoring sleep pattern, sleep posture, activities, and alerting about potential fall during the sleep.
 This will also help people learn about their sleep habits and find ways to improve sleep health by obtaining feedback on their sleep postures and activities.
 This will not only reduce the cost and burden on the health system but also provides caregivers and healthcare professionals with sleep related data, so that they could implement preventative measures to reduce and manage the risks of poor sleep as necessary.
 The healthcare community has also emphasized the need and importance of a long-term sleep tracking system to identify trends and help people create personalized sleep goals.
 The system may be used to assess the sleep efficiency (the ratio of total sleep time to time spent in bed), sleep latency (the duration from bedtime to the onset of sleep).
-These measures can help physicians detect and diagnose sleep-related disorders such as insomania and sleep apnea [18].
+These measures can help physicians detect and diagnose sleep-related disorders such as insomnia and sleep apnea [18].